altsan/os2-ucharmap/readme.txt

 EXTENDED CHARACTER MAP FOR OS/2
-  Version 1.52 (released 2017-03-11)
+  Version 1.6 (released 2018-03-31)

-  Extended Character Map for OS/2 (previously known as Double Byte Character Map) is a character map program that is designed to support characters from multi-byte encodings.
-In particular, it supports both Unicode (Plane 0) text, plus a number of specific East Asian codepages.
+  Extended Character Map for OS/2 (previously known as Double Byte Character Map) is a character map program that is designed to support characters from both single- and multi-byte encodings.
+It supports both Unicode (Plane 0) text, plus a number of specific East Asian codepages, in addition to the current system codepage.

   Conventional OS/2 character map programs support only single-byte characters, which is generally sufficient for Western languages, but suddenly becomes